wp-plugins/abusech-httpbl-check/readme.txt

 == Screenshots ==

-1. If the ip-address of one of your visitors is blacklisted on httpbl.abuse.ch, he will receive an error message.
+1. If the ip-address of one of your visitors is blacklisted on httpBL.abuse.ch, he will receive an error message.